laisbsc/kedro_penguins/README.md

 ```
 kedro new
 ```
+For more details on how to create your Kedro project, visit [this page](https://kedro.readthedocs.io/en/stable/02_get_started/04_new_project.html).

 ## Installing dependencies
 Before we start, add the `Great Expectations` plugin to your project dependencies in `src/requirements.txt` for `pip` installation and `src/environment.yml` for `conda` installation.